 “How do you deal with negative comments and trolls?” – Jeanne asks.
-I’ve been asked this question a lot while I was growing as an Artist on Instagram and I’ve always wanted to answer it in a long and detailed manner.
+I’ve been asked this question a lot while growing as an artist on Instagram, and I’ve always wanted to answer it in a long and detailed manner.

 The feeling of being loved and praised for your work.